The softcore and hardcore movies of Torgny Wickman that have been cut or banned in Australia.

 When the Censorship Board did view MORE ABOUT THE LANGUAGE OF LOVE, they demanded cuts to the 2863.90-meter (104:23) print before they would award it an R-rating.

-A successful appeal was made to the Films Board of Review.
-In December 1974, they decised to ‘Register film “For Restricted Exhibition” without eliminations’.
+A successful appeal to the Films Board of Review, in December 1974, saw them ‘Register film “For Restricted Exhibition” without eliminations’.

 In both cases, the applicant was Filmways.